asondjal/observer/README.md

 - Phase 2: Assembly of bigger components and extended testing
 - Phase 3: Final assembly including benchmarking

-## **Scientific reserach: digital signal processing**
+## **Digital signal processing**

-- Real-Time: A specific process/thread was executed before reaching its determined deadline
+- Real-Time: A process or thread that executes and completes its task within a predefined deadline.
-- Sampling: Defined amount of measurement in a specified period
+- Sampling: A defined number of measurements collected within a specified period to balance power efficiency and reliability.
+In this project, the refresh rate ranges between 1 Hz and 2 Hz, as higher rates would not provide additional benefits due to the soft time constraints.
+By contrast, fields such as medicine or aerospace require hard real-time constraints, since meeting strict deadlines is essential to ensure human safety and system integrity.